 Over time, I have dealt with such clients and here are five ways to manage it without loosing your motivation.

-Set Working Rules
+Set Your Rules

 Base the rules on your experience overtime.
 Rules will vary based on the job that you do.
 Apply them based on the conditions that your client sets.
 For example, you will not use the rule of delay when the client has clearly stated that they want their work completed within a set period of time.
 Unless, they surpass the deadline without any reason, you can then use them.